Top

 Mutual Respect

-Mutual respect is embraced throughout the curriculum by providing the opportunity for students to express their views in a safe environment with Marling’s ethos being that the thoughts and answers of all are respected.
+Mutual respect is embraced throughout the curriculum by providing the opportunity for students to express their views in a safe environment.
 This can be seen through lesson observations and during class discussions where the opinions of all students are taken into account.

 Tolerance of those of different Faiths and Beliefs

-This is achieved though equipping students with the ability to understand their place in a culturally diverse society and by giving the opportunities to experience such diversity within the school community.
+This is achieved through equipping students with the ability to understand their place in a culturally diverse society and by giving them opportunities to experience such diversity within the school community.
 Students benefit from a number of international visitors, including students from other countries and cultures.
 Additionally, students are actively encouraged to share their faith and beliefs within the school and celebrate festivities throughout the calendar year.
 The Religious Studies curriculum, which is compulsory for all students up to KS4, provides a broad and balanced education on a range of faiths, religions and cultures.
-We are very proud of our multi-faith day in Year 8 which gives our students the opportunity to experience a range of differing religions and the British cultures associated with these religions.

 Marling School strives endlessly to ensure that its students leave with the strongest foundation of values upon which to build a successful life and a successful contribution to our society.